cyberbotics/webots/docs/discord/technical-questions-2020.md

 I still can't figure out what is wrong with my robot.
 Can someone open my Webots file and check it for me to save my life, please?
 > **Attachment**: [3YProject\_SagaRobot.wbt](https://cdn.discordapp.com/attachments/565154703139405824/788063994275168296/3YProject_SagaRobot.wbt)

-##### Olivier Michel [Cyberbotics] 12/14/2020 15:28:04
-If you have an active Premier service, you can send your world file to support@cyberbotics.com so that it can be checked and the support team will revert back to you with advices.

-##### Steven37 12/14/2020 15:34:00
-So how can I find out about it?

 ##### Olivier Michel [Cyberbotics] 12/14/2020 15:38:10
 Did you purchase a Webots Premier service recently?